 Public BEV ramp guidance is what each OEM has said publicly.
 What it would take to actually hit those numbers is a different conversation.

 Talk to our team →By FY32 the OEM mix on the supply side will look unrecognisable from FY26.
 Tata's structural lead narrows as Maruti, Hyundai-Kia, and Mahindra add BEV volume.
-MG-JSW could surpass MG's current per-unit lead in absolute terms if the JSW partnership delivers on the 50%+ BEV target.
+MG-JSW's per-unit lead is already locked in at ~86% mix; the open question is whether absolute volumes scale beyond the current ~66K a year.
 Volvo and BYD likely move from major-per-unit-sellers to net contributors if import duties soften.
 The premium European importers depend almost entirely on whether pooling becomes legal.

 The asymmetry to watch

-Even by FY32, Maruti's sheer volume keeps it as the single largest net-buyer exposure in the market — a 1.5-3 g/km deficit at 1.8-1.9M units is structurally larger than any other OEM's position.
+Even by FY32, Maruti's sheer volume keeps it as the single largest net-buyer exposure in the market — even a modest per-gramme deficit at ~1.9M units is structurally larger than any other OEM's position.
 The shape of the credit market is dominated by what Maruti chooses to do.

 Part 4 covers the five open issues that will determine how the credit market actually clears — super-credit policy stability, mass-curve fairness, WLTP cycle data, pooling provisions, and the enforcement question.